< Go back to Minutes menu

 Volunteers are to meet opposite the field owned by FGVW.
 There will be some footpath repair work including edging.
 The fence near the lake also needs to be repaired.
 Mervyn has already fixed the warped decking.
 Mervyn to look at the materials needed, including wood, stone and potentially some metal stakes, and order them for Sunday.
 Adrian will clear the path near the post box.
 Some steps also need to be cleared.
 Martin to put up the posters.

 6. Lake Action Group (LAG)

 The Group was successful in getting the £50,000 grant from the Lottery Fund.
-The Group will also receive £20,000 from Wade's Trust.
+The Group will also receive £20,000 from Wade's Charity.
 The Lottery people would like to do a press release.
 We also need to get their permission in order to start the project.
-There is a meeting between Parks & Countryside, FGVW and Wade's Trust to discuss the work to be done.
+There is a meeting between Parks & Countryside, FGVW and Wade's Charity to discuss the work to be done.
 LAG is also talking to Groundworks to arrange for quotes and contractors.
 The grant will be used to start on the west side of the lake to remove silt, contouring, paths and signage.
 Part of the project also includes a community element so David will be speaking to schools and other partners to get them involved.

 A Pocket Parks application for £25,000 has been submitted and we should hear back in March.

 An application for £4,000 is being submitted to Betty's before the end of the month.
 LAG is using the hydrology report and hope to use the funding to work on a pond near the natural spring.
 Two quotes are needed for the work for the submission.

 David is to meet with the Wykebeck Group to consult with them on the work they have done.
 They have crayfish in their lake.